Yafira/the-odin-project/full-stack/javascript/library/README.md

-# Bookmark, a mini library
+# Bookmark, a mini library using localStorage

 ### Here's a simple way to keep track of all the books you have read, currently reading or a future read you might be interested in